lbryio/lbry.com/content/news/221-comm-report-2019-09.md

 Over the last few months, we’ve been running a view-only pilot of [beta.lbry.tv](https://beta.lbry.tv), meaning you can view free content, but many of the other features like wallets, rewards, and publishing have been disabled.

-As our current software does not support multiple wallets, we chose to create user accounts that can ultimately be shared across devices and platforms.

 We also added some tags so when you share a LBRY file on social media such as Twitter or Facebook, you will see a preview and description of the actual content instead of a generic LBRY image.

 ![metadata](https://spee.ch/c/tv-metadata.png)